Renger van der Zande

 In 2015, Renger dropped to the 5th position overall despite winning the races at Belle Isle, where his co-driver was Schultis, and at Watkins Glen where he was driving alongside Alex Popow and Mike Hedlund.

 After winning the title in 2016, Renger left Starworks Motorsport and joined VisitFlorida Racing.
-He debuted in the Prototype class at Rolex 24 at Daytona driving alongside Rene Rast and Marc Goossens.
-They finished 3rd and announced another good campaign and a battle for another title.
+He debuted in the Prototype class at Rolex 24 at Daytona driving the #90 Riley Mk30 alongside Rene Rast and Marc Goossens.
+They finished third and announced another good campaign.
+The teamlater switched to Ligier LMP2 prototype.
+Van der Zande and Goossens were teammates in all races, scoring a victory at Laguna Seca and finishing seventh in the final standings.